octaviamd/interactmapper/README.md

 status](https://ci.appveyor.com/api/projects/status/github/octaviamd/interact-mapper?branch=master&svg=true)](https://ci.appveyor.com/project/octaviamd/interact-mapper)
 <!-- badges: end -->

-The goal of interactmapper is to …
+The goal of interactmapper is to make analyzing dimension reduction plots more intuitive and user-friendly, by allowing users to overlay features of interest of the dataset onto the plot via color

 ## Installation